travis-ci/docs-travis-ci-com/user/build-configuration.md

 ### .travis.yml and multiple branches

-Travis will always look for the `.travis.yml` file that is contained in the branch specified by the git commit that GitHub has passed to us.
+Travis CI will always look for the `.travis.yml` file that is contained in the branch specified by the git commit that GitHub has passed to us.
 This configuration in one branch will not affect the build of another, separate branch.
 Also, Travis CI will build after *any* git push to your GitHub project unless you instruct it to [skip a build](/user/how-to-skip-a-build/).
 You can limit this behavior with configuration options.

 ### White- or blacklisting branches